knsakib/docker-cheat/README.md

 ```
 This routes are defined in default.conf by upstream
 servers at client:3000 and server:5000.
-These are defined a 'services'(service names) in dockerfile.
+These are defined a 'services'(service names) in docker-compose.yml.
 We changed the service name from 'server' to 'api' to avoid
 the conflict server name used in default.conf of nginx.